-There will be one paper of two hours duration of 80 Marks and Internal Assessment of Practical Work Carrying 20 Marks.
+There will be one paper of one and half-hours duration of 80 Marks and Internal Assessment of Practical Work Carrying 20 Marks.

 The paper will be divided into two sections, Section I (40 marks) and Section II (40 marks).